The Galaxy’s Greatest ‘Star Wars’ Costumes on a Budget

 I get it, costumes are hard.
-And with nobody to impress outside of your Instagram followers or roomates it can be had to feel motivated to spend any real time or money on anything.
+And if there’s nobody to impress or this is just for fun it can be had to feel motivated to spend any real time or money on them.
 So let’s phone it in.

 This meme doesn’t get passed around a lot because it’s an uncommon autumn outfit.
 Be honest, do you know somebody or are you somebody who owns this?
-I know I am.
-If so, congratulations, you’re the most comfortable Han Solo on the block.
+I know I do.
+It’s me!
+Go ahead, be the most comfortable Han Solo on the block.
 Get a Nerf blaster to complete the look (and because shooting Nerf darts at stuff is objectively fun) and you’re in business.

 Bathrobe Jedi.
 Do you own a bathrobe?
 Are you willing to wear that bathrobe and call it a costume?
-Bonus points if it’s one of the official robes with the Jedi Order symbol on it or one of the robes that make you look like a very lazy X-Wing pilot, but there’s also no reason to get fancy just to watch Coraline and eat peanut butter cups all night.
+Bonus points if it’s one of the official robes with the Jedi Order symbol on it or one of the robes that make you look like a very lazy X-Wing pilot.
+I don’t know if this is the right choice for every costumed occasion, but I also don’t know that it’s not.

 Gonk it up!
-Find large box, paint the box black, cut out an eye hole, profit.
-You could add those buttons and embellishments with smaller pieces of cardboard and some glue, but most of this costume’s recognizability is going to come from you saying, “Get it?
+Find a large box, paint the box black, cut out an eye hole, and profit.
+You could add those buttons and embellishments with smaller pieces of cardboard and some glue.
+But most of this costume’s recognizability is going to come from you saying, “Get it?
 I’m the gonk droid!”

-Have any of these inspired you to start thinking about your Halloween plans?
+Have any of these inspired you to start thinking about your future Star Wars costume plans?
 Are you more of a DIYer, a buyer, or a phone-it-iner?
-If you’re dressing up this year, what will you be?
+If you’re dressing up for Halloween, D23, or some other occasion this year, what will you be?
 Let us know in the comments!

 May The Force Be With You, Adventurers!